Karl Schäfer (figure skater): Early life and skating career

 After World War II, Schäfer participated in rebuilding the Engelmann's ice rink, and from 1946 on he coached young skaters there.
+In 1949, he ran into legal problems when he was accused of having been a member of the Nazi Party since 1933 and a member of the Sturmabteilung since 1938, despite having said in 1945 that he had joined the Nazi Party only in 1938 and been part of the Sturmabteilung for just three weeks.
+He presented witnesses who stated that he was part of the resistance movement from 1940 onward, which resulted in his expulsion from the Sturmabteilung, and also against accusations of having participated in Aryanization.
+His reputation was damaged by the trial, and he was forced to resign as director of his ice revue, which dropped his name from its title.
+Schäfer stated in 1954 that he had never been politically active, but after the Anschluss in 1938, he was incorporated into the Sturmabteilung like other well-known athletes.

 He moved again to the U.S. in 1956 and worked there as a figure skating coach until 1962.
 In 1962, he returned as a coach to Vienna-Hernals and lived and worked there until he died.

+A street in Vienna is named for him.
 The Karl Schäfer Memorial was a figure skating competition named after him that was held in Vienna from 1974 to 2008.

 Swimming career

 Schäfer was the Austrian breaststroke champion several times.
 He competed in the 1928 Summer Olympics and was eliminated in the semi-finals of the 200 metre breaststroke event.
+Schäfer also attempted to compete at the 1936 Summer Olympics, but he was not able to do so after suffering burns from handling the Olympic flame.

 Personal life

 Schäfer played the violin very well.
-He married Christine Engelmann, the youngest daughter of Eduard Engelmann Jr. He was the brother-in-law of Helene Engelmann.
+He married Christine Engelmann, the youngest daughter of Eduard Engelmann Jr., making him the brother-in-law of Helene Engelmann.